okfn/opendatasurvey/docs/site-admins/index.md

  ## Questions and Question Sets

-Questions are loaded to the Survey through the `Questions` and `QuestionSet`sheets in the CMS.
-If you make changes to the `QuestionSet`values, make sure they validate against the JSON schema before reloading your survey.
+Questions are loaded to the Survey through the `Questions` and `QuestionSet` sheets in the CMS.
+If you make changes to the `QuestionSet` values, make sure they validate against the JSON schema before reloading your survey.

-In the old Census, Questions were associated with Datasets at the site level, i.e. one set of Questions was used for all Datasets.
-This is no longer a restriction.
-Questions are grouped in QuestionSets, and each site can configure one QuestionSet for use by all of the site's Datasets, or a QuestionSet can be defined for each Dataset individually.

-In the CMS, the Datasets sheet has a new `QuestionSetURL` column.
-The value is the url pointing to the `QuestionSet` config sheet.
 A site-wide Question Set url can be added to the site config page under the key `question_set_url`.
 A further system-wide fallback Question Set url can be set as an env var, `FALLBACK_QUESTIONSET` (this is provided for backward-compatibility to smooth migration to the new system).

 Datasets also have a new `UpdateEvery` column.
 The value for each cell in this column should be a time interval as a string in the question: "Data should be updated every {{ time interval }}."
 E.g. year, month, 6 months, day, second Thursday, etc.

 The new Question Set config sheet is like the `Site` config.
 It has `key` and `value` columns.
 It expects a `questions` key, the value is the url the questions sheet, and a `question_set_schema` key, the value is the question set schema in json format (see the [Question Set Schema](#question-set-schema-json-format) section below).